Elementary Real Analysis: Real analytic functions

-Usually one understands by Abel's theorem only the first harder part that $f$ is continuous at each boundary point in $I\setminus I^0$.
+Thus, unlike real analyticity, continuity of the sum function always extends to endpoints of the interval of convergence.
+Usually one understands by Abel's theorem only the left-sided continuity of $F_A$.
 There is a~version of Abel's theorem for complex power series.

 \begin{exer} Justify the reductions at the beginning of the proof. \end{exer}

 \begin{exer} Prove in detail that the sum function of a~power series is continuous at every interior point of the interval of convergence. \end{exer}